waqasbhatti/lcc-server/lccserver/server-docs/api.md

 ## API Python client

-Much of the API is implemented as simple functions in a single-file Python module:
+A client for the API is implemented as simple functions in a single-file Python module: [lccs.py](https://github.com/waqasbhatti/astrobase/blob/master/astrobase/services/lccs.py).
-[lccs.py](https://github.com/waqasbhatti/astrobase/blob/master/astrobase/services/lccs.py).
 This doesn't depend on anything other than the Python standard library, so can be dropped in anywhere it's needed.

 ## Search query services